curtisbrooks678/Pierres_Treats/README.md

 * _Once installed, open MyMql Workbench and open a local server_

-* _Go to the top level of the project directory Factory, then enter the command below to initialize the database on your MySQL Workbench._
+* _Go to the top level of the project directory PierresTreats, then enter the command below to initialize the database on your MySQL Workbench._
   >dotnet ef database update

 ### To Run Application

-* _Navigate to HairSalon production folder in terminal_
+* _Navigate to PierresTreats production folder in terminal_
-  > cd Factory
+  > cd PierresTreats

-* _To download obj and bin files needed for the program to run, while still in Factory folder type into the terminal:_
+* _To download obj and bin files needed for the program to run, while still in PierresTreats folder type into the terminal:_
   >dotnet restore

-* _To run the program, while still in production folder Factory type into the terminal:_
+* _To run the program, while still in production folder PierresTreats type into the terminal:_
   >dotnet run
 #### Note: The server will not open automatically.
 The user will need to click on the live share link in terminal, or enter 'localhost:5000' URL into browser.
+* _To interact with the program, create a user account, then log in.
+There are limited password requirements for development purposes.

 ## Known Bugs